marcpre/personal_blog_eleventy/README.md

 239. Streit and gepromptetes ChatGPT auslagern
 240. Create memcoin checker website --> user interface is simply hand over the token address on solana (currently only supported!)
 241. Be calm, let people come as a leader
+242. The dots connect looking backward --> Be bold and try something out, where you have faith in it
+243.